Sam Uffindell: New Tauranga MP wants action on transport and crime

 "They're scared about that and they want to be able to have a say on these matters, and the only way they can do that is through local elections," Uffindell said.

-A recent Q+A poll found 41% of those surveyed supported the re-appointment of the commissioners.
+A recent Q+A poll found 41% of those surveyed supported the re-appointment of the commissioners and 34% opposed it.
+The rest didn't know.

 Commenting on recent concerns over local school Bethlehem College's statement of belief that marriage is only between a man and woman, Uffindell told the Bay of Plenty Times he was supportive of same-sex marriage.

-He said the college held certain views as a state-integrated school, and that parents should be aware of it when choosing where their children attended.
+He said the college held certain views as an integrated school, and that parents should be aware of it when choosing where their children attended.

 As for his views on whether there was racism in Tauranga after Te Pāti Māori decided it would not stand a candidate because of threats from white supremacists, Uffindell told Stuff he was aware of white supremacist pamphlets in the region but didn't think Tauranga could be generalised as racist.